Back to Main Page

 Options

-Individual (Up to 60 minutes): Delivered in the 72 hours following a critical incident, this session ensures the individual is psychologically safe, provides advice for managing initial symptoms and work duties, and identifies indicators for recovery.
-We can deliver this service to individuals and teams.
-Advice and guidance can also be provided to management and personnel managing the crisis.
+For individuals: In this session we will ensure the person is psychologically safe, we’ll provide advice for managing initial symptoms and work duties, and help them identify indicators for recovery.
+Advice and guidance can also be provided to management and personnel managing the crisis. ⏰ 60 minutes

-Group (Up to 90 minutes): A space for a group or a team to discuss current stressors, trauma and common reactions; discover positive elements and meaningful experiences in the current environment; reduce the impact of stress through processing; discuss coping strategies such as self-compassion, reframing, self-awareness and self-care; and identify those who need extra support.
+For groups: A space for a group or a team to discuss current stressors, trauma and common reactions; to discover positive elements and meaningful experiences in the current environment; to reduce the impact of stress through processing; to discuss coping strategies such as self-compassion, reframing, self-awareness and self-care; and to identify those who need extra support. ⏰ 90 minutes